 Fire in the Mountains has a dedicated campground available for all ticket holders to enjoy.
+It is available on a first come first serve basis.
+Camping tickets can be purchased at the ticketing checkout section of the website.
+There are limited camping spots, so if you wish to camp we recommend buying camping tickets early.
 If you are going to camp in the area, WE HIGHLY RECOMMEND YOU UTILIZE OUR CAMPGROUNDS.
 The camping area is a 15 minute walk from the festival grounds.
 The campground is in a breathtaking field surrounded by pristine forests.
 It’s elevated above the festival grounds and looks directly down to the festival, the Buffalo Fork River, and at the Tetons themselves.
 It’s located within the Bridger-Teton National Forest.
 This is a great opportunity for us to utilize and enjoy our public lands.
 With this comes a high level of respect and responsibility we must employ in order to protect these precious lands and secure the enjoyment of them for all to experience in the future.
 The campgrounds will have bear safe storage for food, trash, and other bear attractants.
 There will be plenty of porta-potties.
 There will also be a dedicated cooking and smoking area in the campground for all to utilize.
 Every ticket holder will receive a detailed email about the festival/camping rules and regulations.
 Along with other pertinent information.
 Below are some basics so you can plan your trip to Fire in the Mountains accordingly.

-Camping Costs – $10, with a $5 refund for every person who take a Bear Safety Course offered by the Wyoming Game and Fish
+Camping Costs – $25, with a $5 refund for every person who takes a Bear Safety Course offered by the Wyoming Game and Fish

 Camping is permitted for FITM ticket holders only – This is the National Forest.
 It is located directly next to Heart 6 Ranch, so while it may feel like a part of the ranch, it is not.
 This is wilderness.
 Please respect our public lands.